geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

               id_field: objectid
 ```

-On startup the pygeaoapi container will wait until the data has been ingested and the ES index has been built.
+On startup the pygeaoapi container will wait until the data has been ingested and the Elasticsearch index has been built.
 You can check the logs using:

 <div class="termy">